Geyser: El Tatio, Chile

 The name "El Tatio" comes from the Quechua word for oven.
-El Tatio is located in the high valleys on the Andes surrounded by many active volcanoes in Chile, South America at around 4200 m above mean sea level.
+El Tatio is located in the high valleys of the Andes in Chile, surrounded by many active volcanoes, at around 4200 m above mean sea level.
 The valley is home to approximately 80 geysers at present.
-It became the largest geyser field in the Southern Hemisphere after the destruction of many of the New Zealand geysers (see below), and is the third largest geyser field in the world.
+It became the largest geyser field in the Southern Hemisphere after the destruction of many of the New Zealand geysers, and is the third largest geyser field in the world.
 The salient feature of these geysers is that the height of their eruptions is very low, the tallest being only 6 m high, but with steam columns that can be over 20 m high.
 The average geyser eruption height at El Tatio is about 750 mm.

 Taupō Volcanic Zone, New Zealand

 The Taupō Volcanic Zone is located on New Zealand's North Island.
 It is 350 km long by 50 km and lies over a subduction zone in the Earth's crust.
 Mount Ruapehu marks its southwestern end, while the submarine Whakatāne seamount (85 km beyond Whakaari / White Island) is considered its northeastern limit.
-Many geysers in this zone were destroyed due to geothermal developments and a hydroelectric reservoir, but several dozen geysers still exist.
-In the beginning of the 20th century, the largest geyser ever known, the Waimangu Geyser existed in this zone.
+Many geysers in this zone were destroyed due to geothermal developments and a hydroelectric reservoir: only one geyser basin at Whakarewarewa remains.

+In the beginning of the 20th century, the largest geyser ever known, the Waimangu Geyser, existed in this zone.
 It began erupting in 1900 and erupted periodically for four years until a landslide changed the local water table.
 Eruptions of Waimangu would typically reach 160 m and some superbursts are known to have reached 500 m.
 Recent scientific work indicates that the Earth's crust below the zone may be as little as 5 km thick.
 Beneath this lies a film of magma 50 km wide and 160 km long.